dotnet/msbuild/documentation/specs/rar-as-service.md

 2. Build nodes have limited lifetime and the in-memory state is lost when they die.
 3. No state exists when the task runs for the given project for the first time.

-Point 3 is tracked by issue [#5247](https://github.com/dotnet/msbuild/issues/5247).
+    *NOTE:* This is tracked by issue [#5247](https://github.com/dotnet/msbuild/issues/5247).

-There was already an attempt to introduce this to MSBuild ([#3914](https://github.com/dotnet/msbuild/pull/3914)).
+There was already an attempt to introduce RAR as a service to MSBuild ([#3914](https://github.com/dotnet/msbuild/pull/3914)).
 This PR was not completed mainly because of discontinued development of Bond, which is in that PR used as method of communication between nodes.

 # Design